Loss of retirement income fund

 9. Investment cycle time horizons.

 Broad risks include fiduciary, operational, asset/liability, asset allocation and investment markets and implementation.
-Macroeconomic risks include interest rates, inflation, economic growth and currency movements.
-Market risks include liquidity, volatility, credit spreads and active management.
-Exogenous risks include geopolitical, governmental and evolving investor risk appetite.
+Macroeconomic risks include monetary policy, inflation, economic growth and geopolitics.
+Market risks include interest rate, equity, currency and commodity.
+Other investment risks include liquidity and credit.
 Operational risks include custody, counterparty, collateral, regulatory, compliance, valuation and monitoring.

 Measurement, assessment and management of risks will be done using robust and diverse tools and analysis, including: